-The rich stay rich in part because they’re savvy enough not to let Uncle Sam take too much of their money.
+The rich stay wealthy in part because they’re savvy enough not to let Uncle Sam take too much of their money.

 When you’re investing your retirement money, use tax-sheltered accounts such as IRAs and 401(k)s whenever possible.
 In addition, be smart about which type of tax-sheltered account you use.

 Traditional retirement accounts enable you to invest pre-tax money and then pay the piper once you make withdrawals in retirement.
-Meanwhile, Roth accounts enable you to invest post-tax money — and therefore not pay taxes on withdrawals.
+Meanwhile, Roth accounts allow you to invest money after it’s taxed — and therefore not pay taxes on withdrawals.

 For help determining whether a traditional or Roth account is better for you, check out “Confused by Retirement Accounts?
 Roth, Regular IRAs and 401(k)s Made Simple.”